NeotomaDB/api_nodetest/README.md

 # Neotoma API Implementation

 This repository is intended to act as the core repository for the Neotoma API version 2 and greater.
-There are two main branches.  `master` and `dev`.
+There are two main branches, `master` and `dev`.
 Master is intended as the production branch, while `dev` is the main testing and development branch.
-For documentation of the Neotoma Paleoecology Database see (this)[http://neotoma-manual.readthedocs.io/en/latest/neotoma_introduction.html] and of the community see (this)[https://www.neotomadb.org/].
-Version 1 of the API is documented (here)[http://api.neotomadb.org/doc/home].
+For documentation of the Neotoma Paleoecology Database see [this](http://neotoma-manual.readthedocs.io/en/latest/neotoma_introduction.html) and of the community see [this](https://www.neotomadb.org/).
+Version 1 of the API is documented [here](http://api.neotomadb.org/doc/home).

 Currently [http://api-dev.neotomadb.org]() is the home for the API, and will resolve to a [Swagger](http://swagger.io) landing page with API documentation.
 This is generated dynamically using [swagger-jsdoc](https://www.npmjs.com/package/swagger-jsdoc), as implemented in the routes files.
-For an example, see [`routes/data.js`](https://github.com/NeotomaDB/api_nodetest/blob/master/routes/data.js).
+For an example, see [`routes/data.js`](https://github.com/NeotomaDB/api_nodetest/blob/dev/routes/data.js).

 ## Development